pitivi/pitivi/docs/Plugins.md

-Interfaces fully supports inheritance from other interfaces (with the security check that children's methods conforms to ancestor's one if overridden), implementer of an interface hierarchy can limit the implentation only to a certain child interface in the lineage; the status of interface implementer can be attached at runtime to items that do not explicitely implemented the interface in their definition; as well the implementer status can be removed from an item at runtime (useful for example in containers that implement an interface by delegating implementation to contained objects).
+Interfaces fully supports inheritance from other interfaces (with the security check that children's methods conforms to ancestor's one if overridden), implementer of an interface hierarchy can limit the implementation only to a certain child interface in the lineage; the status of interface implementer can be attached at runtime to items that do not explicitly implemented the interface in their definition; as well the implementer status can be removed from an item at runtime (useful for example in containers that implement an interface by delegating implementation to contained objects).